HabanaAI/Habana_Custom_Kernel/README.md

 The Tensor Processor Core™ (**TPC**) is a fully programmable VLIW4 processor designed to execute non-linear deep learning operators.
 It is embedded in Habana’s Gaudi deep learning accelerator.
 Habana’s Gaudi SoC contains numerous TPC cores all operating in parallel, with each core running a single thread.
 The TPC is designed with very long instruction word (VLIW) architecture.
 It has a wide single instruction multiple data (SIMD) vector unit that support 2048-bit SIMD operations with data types such as float, bfloat16, INT16, INT32 and INT8.
 In each cycle, the TPC’s ALU (Arithmetic Logic Unit) can execute up to 64 floats/INT32 ops, or 128 INT16 ops, or 256 INT8 ops.
 TPC is designed for workloads that do not map to MME (Matrix Multiplication Engine).
 Those workloads or operators can be implemented using TPC kernels.

-## Install HabanaTools For Ubuntu
+## Install Habanatools For Ubuntu
-To retrieve the package please visit <https://vault.habana.ai/ui/repos/tree/General/debian%2Fbionic%2Fpool%2Fmain%2Fh%2Fhabanatools> and download the latest release package for Ubuntu 18.04.
+To retrieve the package please visit [Habana Vault](https://vault.habana.ai/ui/repos/tree/General/debian%2Fbionic%2Fpool%2Fmain%2Fh%2Fhabanatools) and download the latest release package for Ubuntu 18.04.
 You can find different packages for different OS you used.
 ```
-  sudo dpkg -i ./habanatools_0.13.0-xxx_amd64.deb
+  sudo dpkg -i ./habanatools_0.13.0-380_amd64.deb
 ```
 - Once installed the following files will be added to your machine